orstavik/JoiComponents/book/chapter3_slot_matroska/2_Problem_SlotMatroska.md

    Yes, `.assignedNodes({flatten: true})` can be useful, but it is also trying to trick you into forgetting that `<slot>` elements are *not* removed in the flattened DOM, but remain as SlotMatroskas.

-   The behavior of `.assignedNodes()` is very tightly linked to the behavior of slot fallback nodes.
-And as mid-level fallback nodes do not appear in a SlotMatroska, neither do they in `.assignedNodes()`.

 4. **SlotchangeNipSlip**.
 SlotMatroskas can cause `slotchange` events to go awry.
 The `.shadowRoot` of web components using other web components can receive `slotchange` events that has nothing to